Xilinx/Vitis-Tutorials/Machine_Learning/Introduction/03-Basic/Module_4/README.md

 4. Evaluation of the frozen model using the CIFAR-10 test dataset.
 5. Quantization of the floating-point frozen model.
 6. Evaluation of the quantized model using the CIFAR-10 test dataset.
-7. Compilation of the quantized model to create the ```.elf``` file ready for execution on the DPU accelerator IP.
+7. Compilation of the quantized model to create the ```.xmodel``` file ready for execution on the DPU accelerator IP.
 8. Download and execution of the application on an evaluation board.